RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Assignment/FacultyAssignmentSubmissions.md

 ## Overview

-The `FacultyAssignmentSubmissions` component is a React-based front-end module designed to allow faculty members at an academic institution (e.g., IIT Guwahati) to view student submissions for a specific assignment.
+The `FacultyAssignmentSubmissions` component is a React-based front-end module designed to allow faculty members at our academic institution to view student submissions for a specific assignment.
 It fetches assignment details and submission data from a backend API and displays them in a tabular format.
 The component uses **React Router** for URL parameters, **Fetch API** for data retrieval, and **Tailwind CSS** for styling, providing a clean and responsive user interface.

 ## Dependencies